-Virginia men’s divorce attorneys provide answers to frequently asked questions about the divorce process and divorce laws in Virginia.
+Virginia men’s divorce attorneys provide answers to frequently asked questions about the divorce process and Virginia divorce laws.

 There are two types of divorce in Virginia, a divorce from bed and board (a mensa et thoro) and a divorce from the bonds of matrimony (a vincula matrimonii).